helenzhou6/digit-classifier/README.md

 Then run the script: `streamlit run src/digit_classifier/frontend/app.py` and it will create a localhost URL to view.

 #### To set up and start the docker container
-1. To build the docker image named 'frontend' run `docker build --file Dockerfile.frontend -t frontend .`
+1. To build the docker image named 'frontend' run `docker build --file Dockerfile.frontend -t frontend .` (Change tag to `-t frontend:<tag>` if you want to add a tag)
 2. To run the built image, run `docker run -p 8500:8500 frontend` You should be able to see the app running here: http://127.0.0.1:8500